Kargichauhan/Kargichauhan.github.io/_pages/about.md

 **Focus can be a curious phenomenon.** I’ve learned that simplicity fosters productivity and that the best learning comes through doing.
 When I’m not coding or researching, I’m often brainstorming new project ideas—many centered around **space exploration**.

 Feel free to connect if you’d like to discuss **AI**, **space**, or anything tech-related.
 Let’s collaborate and create something extraordinary!
-You can schedule a chat using my [scheduling tool](https://cal.com/kargichauhan).
+You can schedule a chat using my [scheduler](https://cal.com/kargichauhan).

----

 ## Interests